 Key Legislation Pending in Congress

-- The Dream Act of 2017 introduced in July 2017 in both the Senate and the House.
+- The American Dream and Promise Act of 2023 (H.R.
+16), introduced on July 24, 2023 in the House.

 It is likely that additional bills, including versions of the bills introduced last Congress, will be introduced in the 118th Congress.